 - It’s historically and culturally important in many places and you can get a deeper appreciation of a place by sampling its drinks (e.g. by going on a tasting tour and exploring the history of wine-making in France or beer in Belgium or something, never mind local scenes).
 If you tell my I’m drinking the product of some fermentation technique pioneered in the 7th century BC as a direct successor to the independent cultivation of wild grapes by neolithic farmers or whatever, I’ll feel all cultured and connected to the world around me and enjoy my beverage all the more

 - Mild consumption might be good for you, or it’s at least associated with decreased mortality (a classic “j-shaped curve” is borne out in a lot of studies; e.g. https://www.ncbi.nlm.nih.gov/pubmed/17159008).
-Probably confounded, but there can be plenty of plausible mechanisms at play.
+Probably confounded — rich people with good healthcare drink moderately, sick people on medication with unfortunate interactions abstain, etc., but there can be plenty of plausible mechanisms at play, and experiments in lots of animal models have revealed some mild hormetic effects on longevity and various biomarkers.
+And the j-shaped curve looks to remain after conditioning, too.
 Thus, alcohol can have desirable medicinal properties.
-See here for a more thorough overview: https://en.wikipedia.org/wiki/Long-term_effects_of_alcohol_consumption
+See here for an accessible overview.

 - Its consumption is traditionally a symbolic/ritualistic behavior in a lot of circumstances (e.g. celebrations of milestones), and there are a lot of benefits to consistent tradition and ritual [e.g. after a quick google]